dairycultist/boobcraft/README.md

 A sector is just a **2D poly** with a **floor** and **ceiling** height.
 Collision is just 1) check if you're inside the sector (2D comparison) and 2) check if you're below the ceiling and above the floor (1D comparison).

-The vertex shader is passed in the camera position/rotation as a uniform.
+The vertex shader is provided the camera position/rotation as a uniform.
 It uses this to transformation meshdata relative to the camera.
 Then, it performs the perspective divide.
 The final Z coordinate represents the **depth** of each vertex.
 Any vertex behind the camera is discarded.
 Finally, the depth is passed to the fragment shader to determine how bright something is (closer = brighter) giving us simple lighting for free.